Updated March 22, 2022

-All childcare centers in Connecticut are required to be licensed with the Office of Early Childhood (OEC) – this includes Family Daycare Homes, Group Daycare Homes, and Child Daycare Centers.
-OEC has numerous requirements of these centers that all focus on the safety and wellbeing of the children attending daycare.
+Childcare Providers in Connecticut are required to be licensed with the Office of Early Childhood (OEC) – this includes Family Daycare Homes, Group Daycare Homes, and Child Daycare Centers.
+OEC has numerous requirements which focus on the safety and wellbeing of the children attending daycare.

 There are a couple particular regulations that pertain to staff training requirements: